rabigado/frontEndTest/README.md

 # frontEndTest
-install order.
+install orders:
-git clone the project
+1. git clone the project
-cd frontEndTest
+2. cd frontEndTest
-npm install
+3 .npm install
-node server.js
+4. node server.js

 app will be availble on localhost:8086 if there is any trouble with the port, change it on server.js to another free port.